-as an in-line energy absorber.
-Anchorages to which the system is attached must be rated to a minimum of 3,600 lbs.(1,633 kg.), which includes the safety factor.
+The Mobile SafeLink Horizontal Lifeline System incorporates the Safewaze Stoplink Brake as an in-line energy absorber.
+Anchorages to which the system is attached must be rated to a minimum of 5,000 lbs.
+(2,268 kg.), unless otherwise specified.